Tutorial: Send device data to Azure Storage using IoT Hub message routing

 dotnet run --PrimaryConnectionString <myDevicePrimaryConnectionString>

 You should start to see messages printed to output as they are sent to IoT Hub.
-Leave this program running for the duration of the tutorial.
+Leave this program running during the tutorial.

 Configure IoT Explorer to view messages